Hardin County License Hearing Guide

 After Criminal Case Concludes

-- Paying reinstatement fees to the Tennessee DHS
+- Fees: Paying all applicable reinstatement fees to the Tennessee DHS.

-- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that proves you have the minimum required auto insurance coverage.
-You may be required to maintain SR-22 insurance for a period of several years after your DUI conviction.
+- SR-22 Insurance Requirement: Obtaining SR-22 insurance, a certificate of financial responsibility, which demonstrates that you have the minimum required auto insurance coverage.
+You may be required to maintain SR-22 insurance for a specific period, typically several years.

 Special Programs

-- Occupational License: In some circumstances, you may be eligible for an occupational license, which allows you to drive for work-related purposes even if your license is suspended.
+- Occupational License: Tennessee may offer an occupational license, which allows you to drive for work-related purposes even if your license is suspended.
+Eligibility requirements and restrictions vary.